 The treatment will depend on the severity of the allergic reaction.
 The physician will aim at trimming down the number of symptoms and their intensity so that the baby does not face any threat to his life.
 There are two courses of treatment for egg allergy in babies:

-- Medication: If the symptoms are mild then the doctor will prescribe an antihistamine.
+- Medication: If the symptoms are mild then the doctor will prescribe an antihistamineiXA medication that helps relieve symptoms such as runny nose, sneezing, and itching caused by allergies .
 You can administer it orally at home.
-In the case of anaphylaxis, the doctor will give an injection of epinephrine, also referred as adrenaline.
+In the case of anaphylaxis, the doctor will give an injection of epinephrineiXA hormone that helps the body handle stress by increasing heart rate, blood pressure, and blood sugar levels , also referred as adrenaline.
 He would advise you to purchase auto-inject epinephrine injections to keep them handy in case the baby breaks into an anaphylactic shock again (5).

 Epinephrine auto-injector is a self-administered intramuscular injection that administers epinephrine when dabbed to the skin with a certain force.
 Your pediatrician will educate you about spotting anaphylaxis and prescribe your baby a certain number of epinephrine auto-injectors that you must keep handy.
 When you notice your baby getting into an anaphylactic shock, dab the auto-injector into the baby’s thigh where a needle delivers epinephrine to the body through the muscle.